Harry Wager had high hopes when enrolling. They've been surpassed.

 Design is all about how to communicate ideas, so it’s really important to develop those interpersonal skills in order to work with others.
 It is very much about human-centred design.
 In short, putting the user first.
 You are designing for the user, not for yourself.

-About to embark on the second year of a Bachelor of Design (Product) at Otago Polytechnic, Harry Wager says all his expectations of the programme have been surpassed.
+Relishing his third year of a Bachelor of Design (Product) at Otago Polytechnic, Harry Wager says all his expectations of the programme have been surpassed.

 Harry moved from Christchurch to Dunedin at the start of 2018 specifically to study Product Design at Otago Polytechnic.